Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Suspension Analysis

 The first two constraints are standard, and state that abstract values in the results of both branches flow to the result $S_{t_8}$.
-The last set of constraints is new and very similar to the suspension constraints for abstractions.
+The last set of constraints is new and similar to the abstraction suspension constraints.
 The constraints capture that all expressions at top-level in both branches that require suspension also cause $t_8$ to require suspension.